Alastair

 choice of reading differed from that of mainstream literary critics of his time

 like F. R. Leavis of Wallace Robson.
-Lewis took a
+Lewis took a longer view; he knew the

-longer view; he knew the official canon was prone to change, and so was happy
+official canon was prone to change, and so was happy to study authors outside

-to study authors outside it.
-The private canon he held in memory featured
+it.
+The private canon he held in memory featured Spenser, Pope, Sir Walter

-Spenser, Pope, Sir Walter Scott, Jane Austen, John Keats, Charles Dickens, and Wilkie Collins (rather than William Thackeray).
-George
+Scott, Jane Austen, John Keats, Charles Dickens, and Wilkie Collins (rather

-Meredith’s Egoist he re-read every year.
-Robert Lewis Stevenson, John
+than William Thackeray).
+George Meredith’s Egoist he re-read every year.

-Ruskin, and Kipling (extracanonical then) were important to him personally.
+Robert Lewis Stevenson, John Ruskin, and Kipling (extracanonical then) were

-Influential models included Dr. Johnson and, in another way, George MacDonald.
+important to him personally.
+Influential models included Dr. Johnson and, in

+another way, George MacDonald.
 On the whole, a romantic emphasis.
-He went to Walter de la Mare and Robert
+He went to

-Graves, even to Roy Campbell, for alternatives to modernism.
-He kept up with
+Walter de la Mare and Robert Graves, even to Roy Campbell, for alternatives to

-the modernists (and could quote from them) but rejected their intense
+modernism.
+He kept up with the modernists (and could quote from them) but

-introspection.
-Early T. S. Eliot he particularly disliked; and he read Henry
+rejected their intense introspection.
+Early T. S. Eliot he particularly disliked;

-James’s letters for the first time in his middle fifties.
-He had even less
+and he read Henry James’s letters for the first time in his middle fifties.
+He

-fairly slowly, and Amis, who despised students, exaggerated this; he lectured
+lectured fairly slowly, and Amis, who despised students, exaggerated this; he

-at dictation speed, “so you can get it all down.”)
+lectured at dictation speed, “so you can get it all down.”)

 I don’t mean